snipav1/checkpwned/README.md

 Optional:

-Very useful if setup as a cronjob as a weekly job.
+Very useful if setup as a weekly cronjob.

 1. Run command: